 If the first triplet is born vaginally, the risks for the other babies are amplified.
 They suddenly have much more space to move around in the uterus, increasing the chances of becoming tangled or in the wrong position for birth.
 The risk of placental abruption also increases after the first triplet is delivered vaginally.

-Most obstetricians will prefer to approach a triplet delivery via caesarian section, simply because it is challenging to monitor the foetal heartbeats when there are multiple babies.
+Most obstetricians will prefer to approach a triplet delivery via caesarean section, simply because it is challenging to monitor the fetal heartbeats when there are multiple babies.
 If one of your babies is in distress, it can be harder for them to detect this and intervene if necessary.
 These are some of the reasons why many medical professionals don’t generally recommend delivering triplets naturally.

 What are the alternatives to delivering triplets naturally?

 Although there are instances of delivering triplets naturally, it’s a pretty rare occurrence.
 Triplets are almost always delivered by caesarean section (C-section) as this offers more control over the delivery and can be scheduled in advance.
 Many women are relieved to have a scheduled delivery date, and as triplets often require extra medical care after birth, it’s safest to have everything arranged in advance.